 It really is easy to make, like most of my dishes.
 Again, it’s all about the timing.
 I keep going on and on like a broken record about multi tasking in the kitchen, but with dishes like this, it really is key.

-You will see in the recipe below that I got the lemons in the oven first of all.
+First, I got the lemons in the oven.
 This can even be done in advance and you can set them aside.
 If you want to skip this step for the recipe, you can.
 However, I will say that the roasted lemons added the dish at the end really finished it off beautifully.

 As for the rest of it, it really doesn’t take a whole lot of time to put together.
 You just have to get different pots going at the same time for the freshest dish when ready to serve.